Log Me In

 • Psychological vulnerability may be reflected in the brain's inadequate neuroendocrine response to stress, which may increase the likelihood that an individual with that vulnerability, who experiences trauma, will develop problematic trauma sequelae.

-• Siegel suggests that the core of dissociation and disorganized attachments results from an impaired neural integration, which leads to impaired interpersonal integration.
+• Siegel suggests that the core of dissociation and disorganized attachments result from an impaired neural integration, which leads to impaired interpersonal integration.

 • Schore suggests that the consequences of traumatic attachment can be described as dysregulation in the right hemisphere of the brain (subsequent to disorganized attachment), which then creates an inability to regulate relational stress.